Niroj925/EJS/README.md

 # EJS

-EJS project to post blog
-which is deployed in heroku https://mero-post.herokuapp.com/
+this Project  is deployed in heroku and mongodb as a hosting https://mero-post.herokuapp.com/

-here route feature also available where you can go with seperate particular page by the following way:

-existing urs/posts/(your compose post titile name)